29 Sep How often, and how, should medication training be repeated and competence assessed?

 Now you could argue with CQC that NICE only ask for a ‘review’, but most CQC inspectors interpret this as meaning medication training and competence checks are to be repeated annually.

-Start by stopping, stop sending staff on the same course each year; it’s just ticking a box, leaving staff disgruntled and wasting an opportunity to upskill them.
-Medicines administration and management is a broad subject (as a pharmacist, I studied it for 4 years as an undergraduate, plus 29 years up to today).
+It’s important that we stop sending staff on the same course each year; it’s just ticking a box, leaving staff disgruntled and wasting an opportunity to upskill them.
+Medicines administration and management is a broad subject (as a pharmacist, I studied it for 4 years as an undergraduate, plus 30+ years up to today).
 I’m not saying staff need to become pharmacists, but one day’s training definitely doesn’t cover it all.
 So let’s not just repeat the same day’s training every year.

 If (as we do) you only get one day with staff, teach them how to administer medicines rather than attempting to teach (and yes, these are real learning outcomes taken from other training providers):